Actor and producer Sanjay Dutt diagnosed with Lung Cancer stage 3. The Bollywood superstar informed on his Twitter handle.

 Stage 2 Lung Cancer

-At this stage of NSCLC, treatment would be typically cancer cell removal by lobectomy (surgery of the lung lobe containing tumor), or resection of the arm.
+At this stage of NSCLC, treatment would be typically cancer cell removal by lobectomy (surgery of the lung lobe containing tumour), or resection of the arm.
 The entire lung may need removal, followed by radiation or chemo.

 Stage 3 Lung Cancer